fwilleke80/com_audioarchive/README.md

 - Dashboard with clip, publication, storage, playback, download, analysis, and system information
 - Dashboard display of the installed component version
 - Dashboard storage summary with combined and separate original-clip, waveform, and spectral-analysis sizes
-- System checks for configured storage paths, PHP capabilities, FFmpeg, and FFprobe
+- System checks for configured storage paths, PHP capabilities, FFmpeg availability, and optional FFprobe availability
-- Absolute or Joomla-root-relative FFmpeg and FFprobe paths, automatic executable detection, version probing, and detailed failure reporting
+- Absolute or Joomla-root-relative FFmpeg and FFprobe paths, fallback executable searches, version probing, and detailed failure reporting
 - Automatic addition of Unix execute permission to explicitly configured binaries when the hosting account permits it
 - ACL-protected buttons for resetting all play counts or all download counts
 - Joomla-style clip management with publication states, access levels, categories, tags, sorting, and filtering